Ontario Provincial Police 911 Dispatchers Test Preparation [2026]

 • 9 additional practice modules.

-May, CritiCall Test Expert at JobTestPrep
+Daniel, Police Assessments Expert at JobTestPrep

-What Is the Ontario Provincial Police CritiCall Test?
+What Is the Ontario Provincial Police CritiCall Test

 The company that made the CritiCall exam, Biddle Consulting (administered by Test Genius), created 25 different modules.
-However, most agencies use up to 10 modules, which are usually similar across departments.

 Here are some examples of the most frequently used modules: